adtya-01/Drum-Kit/README.md

 ## Description

-It is a basic application to test my JavaScript skills with html and css.
+It is a basic application to test my JavaScript skills with HTML and CSS.

 ## Demo